bret99/wazuh_custom_rules/README.md

 # Malware IPs
 One should get malware IPs list from source one prefer and move this list to /var/ossec/etc/lists/malware_ips.
 Do not forget add ":" to the end of each line and restart wazuh-manager.

+# OpenVPN and Cisco connections
+For groups "cisco" and "openvpn_corp" one should substitute values to actual in lines with respectve comments.

+# Connections from not corporate hosts